| | Sir Somerville Arthur Gurney (1835

 in a north window of the Church.
 The window shows a representation

+of North Runcton Church itself in the background.
 The portrait above is a detail from a photo that comes from

 the school archive.
 Dated 14 April 1907, it commemorates the